angr/angr-doc/CHEATSHEET.md

 # Intro

-The following cheatsheet aims to give a an overview of various things you can do with angr and as a quick reference to check what exactly the syntax for something was without having to dig through the deeper docs.
+The following cheatsheet aims to give an overview of various things you can do with angr and act as a quick reference to check the syntax for something without having to dig through the deeper docs.

 ## General getting started